3 Ways to Pamper Dry Hands from Regular Handwashing

 Are you getting dry hands from frequent handwashing?
 Thank you for doing the responsible thing, but it’s time to give your hands the love they deserve.

 Washing hands saves lives.
-That may sound like an overreach, but according to the Centers for Disease Control and Prevention, diligent handwashing is one of the easiest, most practical ways to help curb the spread of disease.
+That may sound like an overreach, but according to the Centers for Disease Control and Prevention, diligent and proper handwashing is one of the easiest, most practical ways to help curb the spread of disease.
 But there’s a consequence to all this responsibility: chapped and dry hands!

 Why do hands become dry from frequent washing?
 It’s the same reason the skin on your face gets dry.
 Based on an article by UCLA Health, the outer layer of your skin produces natural oils and wax, which serve as a fence that locks in the skin’s natural moisture and shields it from external aggressors.
 Like a bulldozer that flattens everything in its path, most soaps can’t differentiate the good oils and bacteria from nasty germs and other unwelcome debris.
 Thus, they wash away the protective barrier, leaving your hands undernourished and unprotected.